 - You'll receive great value.
 Term insurance can be purchased in large amounts for relatively small premiums.

 - The policy is temporary.
 One of the key benefits of term life is also its biggest risk.
 If your term expires and you still have life insurance needs, you'll re-enter the market as an older and potentially less-healthy consumer.
-That means significantly higher premiums, provided you're coverable at all.
+That means significantly higher premiums, provided you qualify for coverage.

 Whole life insurance provides a death benefit throughout your life.
 It also includes a cash value component that accrues value over time, allowing you to borrow or withdraw funds as needed.